 Situated in the northern county of Mayo, Ballina is home to some of the world’s most sensational coastal courses.
 Increasingly growing in popularity amongst golfers from across the globe, the links at Enniscrone and Carne are much-lauded, both ranked within the Top 15 courses in Ireland.

-Why play golf in Ballina?
+Why book a golf break to Ballina?

 - Brilliant natural beauty

 - Challenging links courses

 - Hidden gems

 What makes a golf break to Ballina so special?

 Carne boasts 27-holes of unspoiled links magnificence, set amongst incredible dunes which overlook Blacksod Bay and the Atlantic Ocean.
 Golfers travel from all over to play this wonderful example of links golf, and any trip to Carne is one that is sure to live long in the memory.

 Westport Golf Club is laid out in view of Ireland’s ‘holy mountain’ at Croagh Patrick, where it is said that St Patrick drove all serpents from the Emerald Isle.
 The course itself is known for its fantastic conditioning and has garnered a reputation over the years for a fabulously warm welcome.

 A parkland gem, Westport is the perfect addition for groups looking to head inland and away from the wind for a round or two!

 Located just over the County border in Sligo, Enniscrone Golf Club sits on some of the finest golfing terrains in the world and is famed for its magnificent sunsets which can be seen from the courses impressive sand dunes.
 A stunning test of links golf, ensure Enniscrone is on your list for any trip to the North of the Republic of Ireland.